 I love breakfast dishes, especially those that make it a bit quicker on a weekend morning.
 This baked french toast is a bit sinful but oh so delicious and is partially prepared the night before.
-Not only is it easy, it is from Paula Deen and receives rave reviews from the Food Network website and now I know why.
+Not only is this french toast casserole from Paula Deen easy, it receives rave reviews and now I know why.
 I have altered it slightly to include less eggs and butter which it does not need.
 You’ll never even notice it is missing, trust me!

 French Toast Ingredients